-SARAH VARNEY: Bayou La Batre calls itself the seafood capital of Alabama.
+Bayou La Batre calls itself "The Seafood Capital of Alabama."
 Residents here depend on fishing and shrimping for their livelihood.
 And when they sit down to eat, they like most things fried.

 Former Surgeon General Dr. Regina Benjamin has been trying to reverse the nation's obesity epidemic one patient at a time at her Bayou clinic.

-SARAH VARNEY: Gari Qualls is 69 years old and a retired crab picker.
-She spent most of her life seriously overweight and was diagnosed with diabetes age 39.
+Gari Qualls is 69 years old and a retired crab picker.
+She spent most of her life seriously overweight and was diagnosed with diabetes at age 39.

 As obesity became commonplace around the U.S., health care providers like Benjamin began seeing the impacts of the disease all around them.

-REGINA BENJAMIN: We saw our patient population get heavier.
-We also saw chronic diseases start to rise, hypertension, strokes, diabetes.
-We’re now called the Stroke Belt, where we are.
+We saw our patient population get heavier.
+We also saw chronic diseases start to rise — hypertension, strokes, diabetes.
+We're now called the Stroke Belt, where we are.
 So we saw all those things start happening.
-And if we continued, our entire community would totally be crippled basically based on chronic diseases and chronic illnesses.
+And if we continued, our entire community would totally be crippled, basically, based on chronic diseases and chronic illnesses.

 Here along Alabama's Gulf Coast and elsewhere in the South, one in three adults is obese and many who have lived for decades with excess weight, diabetes, and heart disease are now heading into their senior years.

 The problem has been deepening everywhere.
 As you can see, the obesity rate grew in many states from 10 to 15 percent, shown in blue, to more than 30 percent, shown in red.
 That is going to have profound effects as the country ages.

 Dr. Virginia Chang, a demographer at New York University, says lifelong obesity, now common in the U.S., is poised to undermine improvements in disability rates among older adults.